Bank Runs With and Without Bank Failure

-In the final step, for each bank we group all the events that take place within a period of time of up to 365 days.
-These groups of events capture what we call ``bank distress episodes,'' which we analyze by feeding the corresponding newspaper articles to more advanced LLMs.\footnote{We query three LLMs: \texttt{gpt-5-mini}, \texttt{gemini-3-flash-preview}, and \texttt{deepseek-v4-pro}.
+In the final step, for each bank, we group all the events that take place within a period of time of up to 365 days.
+These collections of \textit{events} capture what we call ``bank distress \textit{episodes},'' which we analyze by feeding the corresponding newspaper articles to an ensemble of more advanced LLMs.\footnote{We query three LLMs: \texttt{gpt-5-mini}, \texttt{gemini-3-flash-preview}, and \texttt{deepseek-v4-pro}.
 If all three models agree on the episode type, we select the answer from the first one in this list.
 Otherwise, we apply a majority vote with priority-based tie breaking in the order listed above.} An example of a bank distress episode involving three bank events is a bank run, suspension, and reopening.
-We ask the LLMs to jointly analyze all newspaper articles that describe a given bank distress episode, reclassify all the details of this episode, including event types and dates, and finally classify the type of the overall episode depending on its internal dynamics.\footnote{Due to cost and current limitations in LLMs, we only include up to 25 articles for each bank episode queried.
+We ask the LLMs to jointly analyze all newspaper articles that describe a given bank distress episode, reclassify all the details of this episode, including event types and dates, and finally classify the type of the overall episode depending on its internal dynamics.\footnote{Due to cost and context-window limitations of current LLMs, we only include up to 25 articles for each bank episode queried.
 For episodes that exceed this count, we try to preserve a representative sample of articles discussing different events (runs, suspensions, etc.) while selecting for high-quality articles within each sample.} To minimize classification errors, we combine queries to independent LLMs, and apply a final manual review.

 \paragraph{Episode Types} Our bank distress episodes can be interpreted as a self-consistent list of events that affected a specific bank.
-As mentioned above, we classify bank runs, suspensions, and failures.
+As mentioned above, we classify bank run, suspension, failure, and reopening events.
 We then further classify bank distress episodes into the following categories based on their internal dynamics.

 First, we can thus study episodes with runs but no failure, distinguishing between those resolved with and without suspension: